-Facilitate engagement of employers, including small employers and employers in in-demand sectors and occupations, in workforce development programs
+Facilitate engagement of employers, including small employers and employers in in-demand sectors and occupations, in workforce development programs community in Northern Virginia, and the largest technology council in the nation.

-Identify Trade Associations in targeted industries.
-The VCWN has developed partnerships with trade associations in targeted industries, such as the Northern Virginia Technology Council (NVTC).
-NVTC is the membership and trade association for the technology community in Northern Virginia, and the largest technology council in the nation.
-A representative of the NVTC is on the VCWN Board, and SkillSource has collaborated with NVTC on grant proposals and regional initiatives.
 SkillSource was identified as a Supporting Organization to NVTC's Veterans' Employment Initiative to connect veterans to jobs within Virginia's technology community, and was a member of the Veterans Advisory Committee for NVTC.